Juul’s campaign to raise the tobacco age is more complicated than it seems

 Sussing out the exact policies in these bills can be tricky.
 Take the Kaine-McConnell bill making its way through the Senate.
 It includes a change to an obscure measure that required states to change the legal age to 18 for the sale of tobacco or lose federal funding.
 States began complying.
 “Sales to kids fell,” Crane said.
 If the Kaine-McConnell bill passes, the legal age will change to 21.
 Then, 32 states will be forced to update their local laws accordingly, and statehouses across the country will be working on tobacco legislation all at once, making it difficult for health advocates with less funding to compete with the tobacco industry.
 “We’ll be battling the industry—Juul, who has been hiring lobbyists like there is no tomorrow—on many fronts at one time,” Crane said.

-As of today, the Campaign for Tobacco-Free Kids has counted at least, 480 local municipalities, counties, towns, hamlets have passed tobacco 21 ordinances.
+As of today, the Campaign for Tobacco-Free Kids has counted at least 480 local municipalities, counties, towns, and hamlets that have passed tobacco 21 ordinances.
 “That was the secret sauce,” Crane said.
 “We couldn’t win statehouses against a horde of lobbyists.
 But when I would go to a city councilperson in Cameron, Missouri or Columbus, Ohio or San Francisco and sit across from a guy who is the local orthodontist on a city council and the PTA President—well, we never lost.”

-Crane notes if Kaine-McConnell bill becomes law, it would not only open the door for Juul to engage in a mass lobbying effort across dozens of states, but it could also subvert the one tactic that he has found works to stop youth smoking: allowing local municipalities to pass bans.
+Crane notes that if Kaine-McConnell bill becomes law, it would not only open the door for Juul to engage in mass lobbying across dozens of states, but it could also subvert the one tactic that he has found useful in stopping youth smoking: allowing local municipalities to pass bans.

 Meanwhile, the public health advocates who argue against legislation that would raise the age to consume tobacco due to such concerns end up looking “kind of crazy,” Ling said.